-ELAINE G. NICHOLS MEMORIAL -- The Elaine G. Nichols Foundation in Ocean City provides \$5,000 each year for this scholarship, which is named for the late Elaine Nichols.
+NICHOLS MEMORIAL -- The Elaine G. Nichols Foundation in Ocean City provides \$5,000 each year for this scholarship, which is named for the late Elaine Nichols.
 Applicants must be part-time students.
-Preference is given to residents of Worcester or Caroline County.
+Preference is given to residents of Worcester, Talbot or Caroline County.
 Selection is based on financial need, and recipients must maintain a 2.50 grade point average.
-Interested students must complete Wor-Wic's "Academic and Financial Aid Scholarship Application" and the "Free Application for Federal Student Aid" (FAFSA), available in the financial aid office.